BCDevOps/devops-platform-workshops/openshift-201/image-management.md

 ```

 ## Application Configuration
-The `myapp` application has 3 environment variables that can be set to change the ouput of our `hello` endpoint.
+The `myapp` application has 3 environment variables that can be set to change the output of our `hello` endpoint.
 1. `NAME` is who is saying hello
 2. `APP_MSG` message to ouput
 3. `SECRET_APP_MSG` a secret message to output